Skip to content

 With Foleon, every Foleon Doc you create is part of a project.
 Each project has its own settings: a hostname, Google Analytics code, and default logos.
 These settings apply to every Foleon Doc within a project.

-Read more in our article Working with projects.
+Read more in our article: Working with projects

 Foleon Docs

-On top of the project settings that apply to all Foleon Docs within a project, each Doc also has its own settings that only apply to that specific Foleon Doc.
+In addition to the project settings that apply to all Foleon Docs within a project, each Doc also has its own settings that only apply to that specific Foleon Doc.
 We’ve conveniently grouped these into settings regarding the Basics, Marketing, Navigation, and Access Control.

 Content Builder